-The Audit Committee has held five meetings since the last directors' statement.
+The Audit Committee has held five meetings during 2022.
 In performing its functions, the Audit Committee met with the Company's external and internal auditors to discuss the scope of their work, the results of their examination and evaluation of the Company's internal accounting control system.